 There are lots of aspects to maximizing your credit card rewards, including taking advantage of the best welcome bonuses, spending categories, and card perks.

-Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my Chase card strategy for 2023.
+Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my current Chase card strategy.
 Chase has some of the best points earning credit cards out there, though Chase cards can also be among the toughest to be approved for.

 Here’s a rundown of what you need to know to be approved for a Chase card, a summary of my strategy, and then which Chase cards I’m most interested in applying for.
 In separate posts I wrote about my Amex card strategy, Capital One card strategy, and Citi card strategy.